rubysg/singapore/README.md

   make sure you put it in a bin - see "littering" above.]
 - Don't carry [Durian](http://en.wikipedia.org/wiki/Durian) in public transport [Comment: Eating Durian is another must-try experience in Singapore.
 However, carrying them in public transport is a fineable offense.
 If you really want to carry it onto public transport, mention it to the sellers and they will make sure it's wrapped thoroughly so that the smell does not escape).
+- Drink and eat in public transport.
+You can be fined for it.
+This is especially true for MRT stations and trains, and less so for buses.

 [Comment: You *really* don't want to commit even minor crimes here.
 Singapore takes its law and order very seriously - one of the reasons it's a very nice